 Music, DVDs, software, gadgets and other stuff: I am open to receiving materials in all these categories.

 Yes, you may send me books, music, DVDs, software, gadgets, etc for consideration.
-No, I do not guarantee a review or note of the material, or that I will interview or run a feature on your author, although I do try to note on the Web site what works are sent to me.
+No, I do not guarantee note of the material, or that I will interview or run a feature on your author, although I do try to note on the Web site what works are sent to me.